livegnik/2way-poc-design/README.md

 ## Security framing

-2WAY assumes untrusted networks and potentially hostile peers.
-Security controls are structural, not policy text:

-- **Local custody**: every device holds its keys, log, and durable state.
-A compromised operator cannot revoke global authority.
-- **Guarded inputs**: schema checks, capability validation, and deterministic ordering run before storage commits.
-- **Degrees of separation**: permission edges and relationship depth limit unsolicited reach and Sybil influence.
-- **DoS containment**: Auth, Network, and DoS Guard Managers throttle unauthenticated or abusive traffic and fail closed when resources tighten.
-- **Auditability**: Log Manager captures structured reasons for acceptance or rejection, and Event Manager emits deterministic signals so applications can react without heuristics.
-- **Replay and recovery**: rebuilding a node means replaying signed history; there are no special bootstrap modes or hidden overrides.
+2WAY assumes untrusted networks and potentially hostile peers, so the controls are structural rather than policy text.
+Each device keeps its own keys, log, and durable state, which blocks a compromised operator from revoking global authority.
+Inputs are checked in order through schema, capability validation, and repeatable ordering before storage commits, and permission edges plus relationship depth limit unsolicited reach and fake-identity influence.
+DoS protection comes from Auth, Network, and DoS Guard Managers that throttle abusive traffic and fail closed when resources tighten, while Log and Event Managers capture reasons and signals so applications can respond without guesswork.
+Recovery stays simple because a node can rebuild by replaying signed history, with no special bootstrap modes or hidden overrides.

-The system guarantees that malformed writes never land, unauthorized operations fail identically everywhere, and history remains tamper-evident.
+The system guarantees that malformed writes never land, unauthorized operations fail identically everywhere, and history remains hard to fake.
 What the protocol enables but does not define: governance, policy meanings, incentive design, lives entirely in application schemas and data.

 ---

 ## Application model

-Applications act as deterministic state machines:

-1. Define schemas, invariants, and desired capabilities.
-2. Subscribe to the ordered feed the substrate maintains locally.
-3. Let users work against local state, even offline.
-4. Propose mutations through substrate interfaces so authority, ordering, and durability stay uniform.

-Developers inherit identity, permissions, sync, and audit, so they focus on domain logic and UX.
-Testing becomes replaying ordered logs.
-Multiple implementations can coexist as long as they honor schemas and invariants.
+Applications behave like state machines you can replay.
+They define schemas, rules, and desired capabilities, subscribe to the ordered feed the system maintains locally, let users work against local state even offline, and propose changes through system interfaces so authority, ordering, and durability stay uniform.
+Developers inherit identity, permissions, sync, and audit, which keeps the focus on domain logic and UX.
+Testing becomes replaying ordered logs, and multiple implementations can coexist as long as they honor schemas and rules.

 ---

 ## Example domains

-2WAY shines when provenance, collaboration, or survivability matter more than centralized throughput.
-Patterns include:

-- **Messaging and chat**: conversations, participants, messages, and ACLs become explicit graph objects, so offline authorship and moderation stay trustworthy.
-- **Social media and publishing**: follows, posts, reactions, and moderation signals map to Parents, Attributes, Edges, and Ratings while keeping reach bounded.
-- **Markets and services**: listings, offers, contracts, and reputation are state machines encoded in the graph, so multiple marketplaces can share data without a central arbiter.
-- **Ride-hailing, delivery, logistics**: trips, assignments, and settlements flow as ordered mutations that stay auditable even when dispatch services change.
-- **Key revocation and recovery**: keys and approvals are data, so revocation is a standard mutation, not an administrative side channel.
-- **Software supply chains**: releases, attestations, and trust hierarchies become verifiable graph structures that clients validate locally.
-- **Governance and compliance**: approvals, vetoes, and escalations live in the graph, creating tamper-evident audit trails that anyone can replay.
-- **Long-lived records**: archives, ledgers, and attestations remain verifiable independent of the original UI.
+2WAY fits best when clear history, collaboration, or resilience matter more than centralized throughput.
+In messaging and chat, conversations, participants, messages, and ACLs become explicit graph objects, which keeps offline authorship and moderation trustworthy; social media and publishing use the same mapping for follows, posts, reactions, and moderation signals while keeping reach bounded.
+Markets and services model listings, offers, contracts, and reputation as graph-based state machines, and ride-hailing or logistics can keep trips, assignments, and settlements as ordered mutations that stay auditable even when dispatch services change.
+Key revocation and recovery work cleanly because keys and approvals are data, not an admin side channel, and software supply chains treat releases, attestations, and trust hierarchies as checkable graph structures that clients validate locally.
+Governance and compliance keep approvals, vetoes, and escalations in the graph for replayable audit trails, and long-lived records like archives, ledgers, and attestations remain checkable even after the original UI is gone.

 These examples share one theme: identity, permissions, ordering, and denial-of-service controls sit below the application, so developers can offer powerful features without handing control to a central backend.